KuhlTime/hsd-api/README.md

 - [ ] `Exam Data` (WIP)
 - [ ] `Module Information` (WIP)

+No user relevant data is ever recorded or stored anywhere!

 # 🌟 Endpoints

 There is a clear distinction between the administrative endpoints and the publicly available endpoints.